kasseychang/kasseychang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
-I am Katherine, usually go by Kassey.
-I'm a student studying Linguistics and Computer Science at Columbia University.
+I am Katherine Chang (zoeng1 cing4 man4), usually go by Kassey.
+I'm an undergraduate student studying Linguistics and Computer Science at Columbia University.

 My academic journey is underpinned by the deep-seated belief in the significance and accuracy of data and statistical analysis.
 I maintain that extracting empirical insights from wide-ranging, objective datasets forms an integral part of creating a resilient foundation for academic investigations.
 My research approach primarily revolves around a data-driven methodology, with a focus on <b>Corpus Linguistics</b>, which includes corpus design, compilation, and corpus-based studies.